benjaminsipes/git-papers/journal.md

 ### Journal Paper

 ### Resting state functional connectivity subnetwork relates to prosocial behavior in adolescents
-## Authors: Sipes B, Jakary A, Morrison M, Yang T, Tymofiyeva O
+## Authors: Sipes B, Jakary A, Morrison M, Yang T, Tymofiyeva O, John Fakeperson

 # Introduction
 This is the introduction to the paper?
 Prosocial tendencies in childhood predict adulthood prosociality (Eisenberg et al., 2001).
 Giving provides health benefits to the giver (Moieni et al., 2006)